-Asian shares track Wall St gains as inflation fears subside
+World shares track Wall St gains as inflation fears subside

-HONG KONG – Asian shares posted solid gains on Thursday that mirrored Wall Street's advance as investors' worries over inflation receded, although trading was thin as some markets closed for Lunar New Year holidays.
+HONG KONG – World shares rallied on Thursday, mirroring Wall Street's advance as investors' worries over inflation receded, although trading was thin in Asia, where some markets closed for Lunar New Year holidays.

 Continue Reading Below